fakerybakery/Google-Image-Search-API/README.md

 # Google Image Search Free ~~NodeJS~~ API
 ## ~~NodeJS~~
 I have now written a port of this software to PHP.
-### Personal Use Only
+### Personal Use Only - See the LICENSE section
-## YOU MAY NOT USE THIS SOFTWARE
-### UNLESS

-You `Star` this repo AND follow me @fakerybakery AND get written permission by creating an Issue in the Issues tab!
-Even after doing this, ONLY use this for personal use!
+## DISCLAIMER
+I am not liable if you get banned from Google.
+Use a VPN.
+## LICENSE
+Closed Source License.
+You must first get written permission by creating an `Issue`.
+Please follow me @fakerybakery and star this repo.
+Personal Use Only.
 ## Requirements
 JSDOM
 ```